MidoriKami/NoTankYou/README.md

 * Personal reminder to put your own stance on

 # Commands
-For ease of use, bundled with the main comman **/notankyou** there are several commands you can use
+For ease of use, bundled with the main command **/notankyou** there are several commands you can use

 | Syntax      | Description |
 | ----------- | ----------- |